hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/hb/locators/__init__.md

 **Variables:**

-- `MODE = 'dev'`: This is a global variable likely defining the operational mode (e.g., 'dev', 'prod').
+- ``: This is a global variable likely defining the operational mode (e.g., 'dev', 'prod').
 This variable allows the code to adapt to different environments or configurations.

 **Potential Errors/Improvements:**